Google Maps Platform Terms of Service

 (h) No Use in Embedded Vehicle Systems.
 Customer will not use the Google Maps Core Services in connection with any Customer Application or device embedded in a vehicle.
 For example, Customer will not create a Customer Application that (i) is embedded in an in-dashboard automotive infotainment system; and (ii) allows End Users to request driving directions from the Directions API.

-(i) No Modifying Search Results Integrity.
-Customer will not modify any of the Service’s search results.
+(j) No Modifying Search Results Integrity.
+Customer will not modify any of the Google Maps Core Services’ search results.

 4. Customer Obligations.

 4.1 Compliance.
-Customer will: (a) ensure that Customer’s and its End Users’ use of the Services complies with the Agreement; and (b) use commercially reasonable efforts to prevent, promptly notify Google of, and terminate any unauthorized use of or access to its Account(s) or the Services.
+Customer will: (a) ensure that Customer’s and its End Users’ use of the Services complies with the Agreement; (b) prevent and terminate any unauthorized use of or access to its Account(s) or the Services; and (c) promptly notify Google of any unauthorized use of or access to its Account(s) or the Services of which Customer becomes aware.

 4.2 Documentation.
 Google may provide Documentation for Customer’s use of the Services.
 The Documentation may specify restrictions (e.g. attribution or HTML restrictions) on how the Services may be used and Customer will comply with any such restrictions specified.

 4.3 Copyright Policy.
-Google provides information to help copyright holders manage their intellectual property online, but Google cannot determine whether something is being used legally or not without their input.
-Google responds to notices of alleged copyright infringement and terminates accounts of repeat infringers according to applicable copyright laws including in particular the process set out in the U.S. Digital Millennium Copyright Act.
-If Customer thinks somebody is violating Customer’s or Customer End Users’ copyrights and wants to notify Google, Customer can find information about submitting notices, and Google's policy about responding to notices at https://www.google.com/dmca.html.
+Google provides information to help copyright holders manage their intellectual property online, but Google cannot determine whether something is being used legally without input from the copyright holders.
+Google will respond to notices of alleged copyright infringement and may terminate repeat infringers in appropriate circumstances as required to maintain safe harbor for online service providers under the U.S. Digital Millennium Copyright Act.
+If Customer believes a person or entity is infringing Customer’s or End Users’ copyrights and would like to notify Google, Customer can find information about submitting notices, and Google's policy about responding to notices at https://www.google.com/dmca.html.

 4.4 Data Use, Protection, and Privacy.